 Harrell H. "Hal" Phillips, Jr. is a cattleman and veterinarian in Levy and Marion Counties.
 Dr. Phillips owns and operates Phillips Ranch, a ranching and background / stocker operation, with almost 1,200 breeding age beef cattle and background approximately 1,000 calves annually.
 The ranch also produces hay, sod, grass seed, small grains, and timber.
-Dr. Phillips has 34 years of experience as a veterinarian.
+Dr. Phillips has 36 years of experience as a veterinarian.
 He serves as Director, and is past President, of both the Florida Cattlemen's Association and the Marion County Cattlemen's Association.
 Dr. Phillips is a past Director of the National Cattlemen's Beef Association.
-He has ownership in The Creek at Wekiva, LLC, a recreation and conservation property.
 He serves as Director on the Southeastern Youth Fair Board.
-He was originally appointed to the Farm Credit of Florida board in 2015 for a term that expired in 2016, and then was elected to serve a term of office from 2016 - 2017.
+He was originally appointed to the Farm Credit of

+Florida board in 2015 for a term that expired in 2016, and then was elected to serve a term of office from 2016 - 2017.
 His current term of office is 2020 - 2023.
-Dr. Phillips serves as chair of the Governance Committee, and is a current member of the Compensation and Executive Committees, and he served on the CEO Selection Committee.
+Dr. Phillips serves as chair of the Governance Committee, and is a current member of the Compensation and Executive Committees.